evnik/XcodeRN/Xcode12.5.md

     **Workaround**: Specify `--digest-algorithm=sha1,sha256` to the `codesign` utility at signing time.
 In Xcode, specify this using the `OTHER_CODE_SIGN_FLAGS` build setting.

+*   If you embed a binary that contains an old code signature in your app, your app may fail to install and launch on devices running iOS 14.5 with the error message “The code signature version is no longer supported.”
+(77494287)

+    To resolve this issue, first ensure that embedding the binary is necessary for your app to operate.
+If the binary is a static library, it’s not necessary to embed it.

+    Stop embedding the binary in your app by following these steps:

+    1. Select your project in the Project Navigator.

+    2. Select your app’s target from the Targets list.

+    3. In the General tab, under the Frameworks, Libraries, and Embedded Content section; click the Embed pop-up menu next to your static library, and then choose Do Not Embed.

+    If operating your app requires you to embed the binary, you can update its signature by following the instructions documented at [Using the Latest Code Signature Format](https://developer.apple.com/documentation/Xcode/using-the-latest-code-signature-format).

 ### Simulator

 #### New Features